derekolsen/koala/README.md

 # koala

-A web scraper that sends UDP video
+A web scraper that sends UDP video over a local network

 ## Usage